This document offers a brief conceptual overview of the component framework along with links to more detailed documents on specific topics.

 - Uniformity: All components describe their capabilities in the same way independent of their origin, purpose, or implementation language.

-Fuchsia takes software composition to its logical conclusion by building almost the entire system from components (including device drivers).
-The component framework makes it easier to update and improve the system incrementally as new software becomes available.
+Overall, the component framework makes it easier to update and improve the system incrementally as new software is created.

 Components are ubiquitous.
 They are governed by the same mechanisms and they all work together seamlessly.

 Almost all programs run as components on Fuchsia, including: